-MLP Group S.A. is a leading European logistics platform, delivering a comprehensive range of services from site selection and land acquisition to property management.
-Its innovative "Build & Hold" strategy underpins a business model that emphasises the development of direct, lasting relationships with its clients.
-This approach has proven effective in ensuring high levels of tenant satisfaction, thereby maintaining exceptional occupancy rates.
+The MLP Group S.A.
+Group is one of the leading European logistics platforms, offering clients a complete range of services, from site identification, through land acquisition, to property management.
+The unique business model is based on the "Build & Hold" strategy, which allows the Company to establish and maintain direct, long-term customer relationships.
+As a result, the Company achieves high tenant satisfaction levels, which translates into excellent occupancy rates.

-The Group excels in the construction and management of contemporary warehouse centres, All facilities are strategically located near large urban areas and major road junctions.
+The Group specializes in constructing and managing modern warehouse centers.
+All facilities are strategically located near large urban areas and major road junctions.
 The Group offers modern spaces to companies investing in new or expanded projects.
-The Group operates across the Polish, German, Austrian and Romanian markets.
+MLP Group operates on the Polish, German, Austrian and Romanian markets.